Do Go On - 206 - Dungeons and Dragons

 You haven't done any classes.

-My blocking was more just to get back onto a track.
+My blocking was more just to get back on to track.

 There's no such thing.